Site icon Diary of a Gen-X Traveler

-Another beautiful day in Crete and we decided to hike to Katholiko Monastery and then on to the sea.
+Another beautiful day in Crete and we decided to hike to Katholiko Monastery and on to the sea.
 Also known as, Moni Katholiko, it is considered the oldest monastery in Crete, dating back to the 11th century.
 Founded by St John the Hermit, this monastery is built into the Avlaki Gorge on the North shore of Cape Akrotiri in Northwest Crete.
 The monastery was abandoned in the 17th century due to pirate raids.

 Directions to Katholiko Monastery